2020/2021 Competency-Based Task/Competency List for Computer Information Systems, Advanced (6615/18 weeks)

 - Apply linear programming to optimize spreadsheet results.

 Using Advanced Database Functions

 - Evaluate the features of database programs to determine the best software for an individual’s or organization's needs.

 - Create a database file with advanced features.

 - Generate customized reports and forms, using advanced formatting features and graphics.

-- Create and conduct advanced queries to access information.
+- Utilize advanced queries to access information.

 Enhancing Multimedia Presentations

 - Create a multimedia presentation with advanced features.